Jewelpet the Movie: Sweets Dance Princess: Plot

-Ruby and some of her friends are all headed to Sweets Land, the home of the Sweetspets, to celebrate her birthday with a special dance.
+Ruby and some of her friends are all headed to Sweets Land, the home of the Sweetspets and Jewel Land's neighboring kingdom, to celebrate her birthday with a special dance.
 However, during the preparations, a strange thing falls from the skies, containing a Sweetspet boy named Gumimin.
 Unknown to everyone, he may be the only one who can save Sweets Land from impending chaos, and eat all the sweets in Sweets Land to help save it.